Sweden country profile

 Constitutional changes in 1974 deprived the king of all but ceremonial duties, such as opening parliament and representing Sweden at the diplomatic level.

-Prime minister: Stefan Lofven
+Prime minister (outgoing): Stefan Lofven

-Former union boss Stefan Lofven heads a minority, centre-left coalition government made up of his Social Democrats and the Green Party.
+Former union boss Stefan Lofven formed a minority, centre-left coalition government made up of his Social Democrats and the Green Party.

 He put together the coalition after parliamentary elections of September 2014, in which his party gained 31% of the votes and the Greens 7%.